This post may contain affiliate links. Please see the policies page for more information.

 If you want to know which cooking equipment and ingredients I use, then shop my kitchen items!

-Everyone needs a basic go-to tofu scramble recipe.
-This recipe is quick, easy, and a perfect addition to any breakfast.
-I like to use this recipe for my weekly meal prepping since it’s so simple and it takes a short amount of time to make.
+Everyone needs a simple go-to tofu scramble recipe.
+This recipe is quick, easy, and a perfect addition to any breakfast or brunch.
+I like to use this recipe for my weekly meal prepping since it takes a short amount of time to make.

 Another perk to having a staple tofu scramble recipe is that you can change it up every time depending on your preference.
 Sometimes I like to add vegetables or different seasonings like paprika or cayenne pepper to mix it up a bit.